odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/spain.rst

 Be careful, you can only change the accounting package as long as you have not created any accounting entry.

 .. tip::
-    When you create a new SaaS database, the PGCE PYMEs 2008 is installed by default.
+    When you create a new Odoo Online database, the PGCE PYMEs 2008 is installed by default.

 Spanish Accounting Reports
 ==========================